mbrubeck/telegraphy/README.markdown

     git clone git://github.com/mbrubeck/telegraphy.git

-Telegraphy depends on Sinatra and Grit.
-You may also need to add several Grit dependencies, if they aren't automatically installed:
+Telegraphy depends on Sinatra and Rugged.
+You may also need to add several Rugged dependencies, if they aren't automatically installed:

-    gem install sinatra grit
+    gem install sinatra rugged
-    gem install rcov hoe archive-tar-minitar nokogiri mime-types
+    gem install simplecov hoe archive-tar-minitar nokogiri mime-types

 Create the Telegraphy git repository: